-It is believed that the Ellora caves in Aurangabad were carved out from the vertical side of the Charanandri hills, between the duration of 6th century and 10th century.
+It is believed that the Ellora caves in Aurangabad were carved out from the vertical side of the Charanandri hills between the 6th century and the 10th century.
 History states that after the Ajanta Caves, which are located 100 km north-eastwards, were deserted, the carving work of these caves started around 550 AD.
 It is said that the estimated dates of the caves coincide with the timing of the decline of Buddhism in India and the reinstatement of Hinduism.

-Archaeologists state that these caves were carved out from the basalt volcanic eruptions that occurred some 65 million years ago.
-This lava flow formation, came to be known as ‘Deccan Trap' and have way to these caves that were peculiar of Deccan topography.
+Archaeologists state that these caves were carved out by the basalt volcanic eruptions that occurred some 65 million years ago.
+This lava flow formation came to be known as the "Deccan Trap' and has a way to these caves that were peculiar to Deccan topography.

 Ellora caves can be segregated into: